-As a consumer scientist and management scholar, Dr. Bhappu is an expert on digital retailing and service delivery, as well as workplace diversity.
-She has been studying Millennial engagement in collaborative consumption for the past several years as Co-Director of the Consumers, Environment and Sustainability Initiative (CESI).
-She recently founded Sharing Tribes LLC to develop and market an employee sustainability program for the Millennial workplace.
-Anita was previously on the faculty at Southern Methodist University and Georgetown University.
-Prior to her academic career, she worked as a product development engineer for Procter and Gamble.
+As a management scholar and consumer scientist, Dr. Bhappu is an expert on digital retailing and service delivery, as well as workplace diversity and collaboration.
+In her role as Co-Director of the Consumers, Environment and Sustainability Initiative, Dr. Bhappu has been studying the sharing economy for the past several years.
+Her current research examines how organizations can build employee engagement and inclusion by promoting collaborative consumption among coworkers.
+She is now the Founder and CEO of Sharing Tribes LLC, a Tucson-based startup that is developing a software-as-a-service platform based on this research.
+Dr. Bhappu was previously on the business school faculty at Southern Methodist University and Georgetown University.
+Prior to her academic career, she was a product development engineer for Procter and Gamble.

-It was my work experience at Procter & Gamble managing a global development project that led me to pursue graduate studies in organizational behavior and inspired my initial research on enhancing the impact of diversity in teams.
+It was my experience at Procter & Gamble working in international technology coordination that led me to pursue graduate studies in organizational behavior and inspired my initial research on enhancing the impact of diversity in teams.
 My research on customer interactions and service delivery blossomed during a survey methods course in graduate school and has led to more recent studies of digital coupons and mobile retailing.
-My current research on Millennial engagement in collaborative consumption stems from discussions about the sharing economy with students in my INDV course.
-I am especially interested in opportunities to collaborate with industry partners on research, which I find to be a very rewarding experience.
+My current research on collaborative consumption in the workplace stems from discussions about the sharing economy with my Millennial students.
+I am especially interested in opportunities to consult and collaborate with industry partners on research projects.

 Introduction to Retailing (RCSC 214)

 Senior Capstone — Retail Consulting & Entrepreneurship (RCSC 498)